dustyroom-studio/quibli-doc/_docs/grass-shader.md

 * Create a material
 * In the **Inspector** panel, in the **Shader** drop down menu choose **Quibli** ▶︎ **Grass**.
-Now you can apply this material to ... .
+Now you can apply this material to an object on the scene or to a prefab (for example, a grass patch).

 ## Parameters of the Grass Shader